Hatem Yassen

-Hatem Yassen (حاتم ياسين Ḥātam Yāsīn; born 21 August 1986) is a former Egyptian professional snooker player.
+Hatem Yassen (حاتم ياسين Ḥātam Yāsīn; born 21 August 1986) is an Egyptian professional snooker player.
 Yassen turned professional in 2015 winning the African Championship.

 Career

 In 2015, Yassen beat fellow countryman and former professional Mohamed Khairy 6–5 in the final of the African Championship.
 The win gained him a two-year card on the World Snooker Tour for the 2015–16 and 2016–17 seasons.
 He lost all six matches he played during the season and failed to pick up a frame in four of them.
 It was a similar story the following season as he lost all eight matches he played and he has now dropped off the tour.

+In the qualifying stages of the 2024 UK Championship, Hatem won his first match as a professional, beating Mink Nutcharut 6-0.